Integralist/integralist.co.uk/content/posts/go-interfaces.md

 Consider a function only accepting the concrete type `*os.File` instead of the `io.Writer` interface.
 Now try swapping out the `os.File` implementation in a test environment, you'll have a hard time vs mocking this using a struct that has the relevant interface methods.

-Try to return concrete types instead of interfaces, as interfaces have a tendendency to add an unnecessary layer of indirection for consumers of your package.
+Try to return concrete types instead of interfaces, as interfaces have a tendendency to add an unnecessary layer of indirection for consumers of your package (although we'll discover a few valid scenarios where returning an interface is more appropriate).

-Interfaces ultimately do not protect your underlying API from change.
-For example if your interface changes, then the returned struct will likely need to change as well (unless the interface is removing a method which your struct continues to implement, but even then, returning a concrete type will be better as it removes the indirection of having to go through an interface to access the underlying methods they want to use).

 ## Don't Return Concrete Types

 This is to keep you on your toes 😉

+I want to highlight an important 'design' decision, which is: if your code returns a pointer to some data, then it means once that pointer has been passed around a few different functions, we now have multiple entities that are able to mutate that data.

+So be careful about whether you return a value (immutable) vs a pointer (mutable) as it could help reduce confusion with regards to how the data is modified by your program.

+Returning an interface in these cases _could_ be an appropriate solution.

+**By this I mean**: although you might return a pointer to a data structure, by defining an interface around the behaviours attached to that data structure, it means a caller of your function won't be able to access the internal fields of the struct but it _can_ call the methods defined in the returned interface!

-If your function needs to return _multiple types_, then returning an interface can be an appropriate solution.
+Another example might be that your function needs to return a different type depending on a runtime condition (`*cough* generics *cough*`).
+If that's the case, then returning an interface could again be an appropriate workaround to the lack of generics in the Go 1.x language.

 The following code example highlights the principle: